Financial Modeling Test – Questions & Answers

 Answer: The balance sheet, income statement, and cash flow statement represent the three main components of financial statements.

 Question #7 – What Does the Balance Sheet, Income Statement, and Cash Flow of Any Entity Indicate?

-- Balance Sheet: It represents the financial position of a business entity as on a particular point of time by reflecting the values of assets, liabilities, and equity.
+- Balance Sheet: It represents the financial position of a business entity at a particular point in time by reflecting the values of assets, liabilities, and equity.

-- Income Statement: It indicates the financial results achieved by a business in a particular period through its business activities.
-The net profits are indicated by reducing the value of expenses from incomes.
+- Income Statement: It indicates the financial results a business achieves through its activities in a particular period.
+The net profits are indicated by reducing the value of expenses from income.

 - Cash Flow Statement: It provides information regarding the sources and application of funds through operating, investing, and financing activities.

 Question #8 – What Is DCF Analysis?

 Answer: DCF analysisDCF AnalysisDiscounted cash flow analysis is a method of analyzing the present value of a company, investment, or cash flow by adjusting future cash flows to the time value of money.
 This analysis assesses the present fair value of assets, projects, or companies by taking into account many factors such as inflation, risk, and cost of capital, as well as analyzing the company's future performance., also known as discounted cash flow analysis, is a type of valuation method that identifies the value of a business by estimating its future net cash flows and discounting them using an appropriate discount rate to its present value.

 Question #9 – What Is Meant by Sensitivity Analysis?